WAM2layers/WAM2layers/docs/develop.md

 - Review and merge the release branch
 - Check on Zenodo whether the Zenodo integration with WAM2layers/WAM2layers is switched to ON.
 In case the switch is OFF, do not turn it ON, but contact @ruudvdent to turn it ON for you.
 This is in order to avoid creating multiple Webhooks and thus multiple releases.
 - [Make a release on GitHub](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)
-- Upon release, the Github Actions workflow for publishing will run.
-The publishing step requires manual approval, so go to the [workflow overview](https://github.com/WAM2layers/WAM2layers/actions) and approve the run.
+- Upon release, the [Github Actions workflow for publishing](https://github.com/WAM2layers/WAM2layers/actions/workflows/publish.yaml) will run.
 More extensive documentation on publishing is available [here](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/).
 - Check that the new release is successfully rendered on Zenodo and PyPI.
 - Verify that you can install the new version with pip.